worldline/angular-training/docs/src/services/README.md

 }
 ```

-13. Make changes to the `FilmSearchComponent` to call this new service with the title filled in by the user, save the response to the `films` field in the `FilmSearchComponent`.
+12. Make changes to the `FilmSearchComponent` to call this new service with the title filled in by the user, save the response to the `films` field in the `FilmSearchComponent`.

 13. Check that the token is sent as a HTTP header via the developer tools of your browser.

-14. **Bonus:** Modify the `AuthenticationService` logout method so that it sets the token to `null`.

 ::: details Expected result
 ![Visual result of the http practical work](../assets/visual-7a.png)